naistangz/Technical_Training/docs/Week9_Networking/README.md

 - Every element is closely related and dependent on the others, so it is difficult to change to a new or advanced technology, language, or framework
 - Updating can be a challenge
 - Problems with scalability, because each element has different resource requirements
+- Difficult to manage **network security** in a large system.
+- **Monolithic** design prevents independent deployment of features.

 <img src="https://divante.com/blog/wp-content/uploads/2020/01/Frame-1.png">

+## N-Tier Architecture Description
+1. Each tiers consists of two or more VMs
+2. Multiple VMs provide resiliency in case one VM fails.
+3. Load balancers used to distribute requests across the VMs in a tier.
+3. Each tier is placed inside its own subnet, meaning internal IP address falls within same address range.
+4. This makes it easy to apply network security group rules and route tables to individual tiers.
+5. Web and business tiers are stateless, meaning VM can handle any request for that tier.
+6. Network security groups restrict access to each tier.
+E.g. the database tier only allows access from the business tier.
+7. **Note** Tiers are the boundary of scalability, reliability, and security.

 ## VPCs
 > Extracted from [Prasad Vara](https://www.infoq.com/articles/aws-vpc-explained/)